Advertisement

 It is important to note that Lumineers – the most heavily marketed – or other no-prep veneers are not the only (or most appropriate) cosmetic dentistry alternative for every case of discolored, crooked, chipped, misaligned or otherwise misshapen teeth.

-For example, while veneers are often called “instant orthodontics” and are a viable option for slightly crooked teeth, they are not recommended for severely misaligned teeth.
-In such instances – despite the greater cost and longer treatment time – your dentist might recommend braces or clear aligners such as Invisalign.
-Additionally, if a whiter, brighter smile is your goal, your dentist may recommend in-office, take-home or a combination of these tooth-whitening treatments.
+For example, while veneers are often called “instant orthodontics” and a viable option for slightly crooked teeth, they are not recommended for severely misaligned teeth.
+In such instances – despite the longer treatment time – your dentist might recommend braces or clear aligners such as Invisalign.
+Additionally, if a whiter, brighter smile is your goal, your dentist may recommend in office, take home or a combination of these tooth-whitening treatments.

-An alternative to ceramic or porcelain veneers of any kind is composite bonding, a technique used by dentists to directly fabricate composite veneers on the teeth inside your mouth at the dental office.
+An alternative to porcelain veneers of any kind is composite bonding, a technique used by dentists to create composite veneers directly on the teeth inside your mouth at the dental office.
 In some cases, this procedure also uses minimal or no preparation of the tooth surface.

 Minimal preparation or “no-prep” veneers are regarded by the dentists who place them as a viable alternative to traditional veneers for specific cases.
 Because the manufacturer of Lumineers advertises them as a “no shot, no drilling, no pain” option for achieving a natural-looking smile, patients seeking fast, long-lasting, minimally invasive and less costly treatment are attracted to this type of cosmetic dental procedure.

 In addition to Lumineers, many other brands of non-invasive, no- or minimal-tooth preparation veneer products also are available for smile makeovers.
-These include Vivaneers, Durathin veneers, IPS e.max Press lithium disilicate veneers, among many others that dentists can choose from, depending on the case.
+These include Vivaneers, Durathin veneers and IPS e.max Press lithium disilicate veneers, among many others that dentists can choose from, depending on the case.

 Pre-Treatment Considerations